 Queensland is the country’s second biggest state by land area (after Western Australia) stretching for over 2,500 km from north to south and 2,000 from west to east.
 We have already talked about Tropical North Queensland in another post, thus in this article we will focus on the main destinations along Queensland’s East Coast, roughly between the cities of Mackay in the centre and Gold Coast in the south.

 MUST SEE ALONG QUEENSLAND EAST COAST

 We did a two-week-long road trip to cover the 1,100 km separating the forementioned cities.
-In 15 days you should have enough time to take it easy, stop at some places for two or three nights, without having to drive more than 200 km when travelling to the next destination.
+In 15 days you should have enough time to take it easy, stop at some places for two or three nights, without having to drive more than 200 km towards the next destination.
 If you are coming from abroad to this part of Australia, both Brisbane and Gold Coast airports have international flights daily to fly you straight to Queensland.

 If you are coming from Tropical North Queensland and you have been reading our article and following our itinerary, you’ll likely be driving through the town of Mackay, some 150km south to the Whitsundays.
 And if you do stop here overnight, you could head inland and check out Eungella National Park, home to the longest continual stretch of sub-tropical rainforest in Australia, or even spend the night in a camping site there, provided you have your own RV.

 I promised earlier that you wouldn’t have had to drive crazy amount of kilometres daily, well I wasn’t totally sincere, this is Australia after all!

 The section between Queensland East Coast top tourist destinations of The Whitsundays and Fraser Island is almost 900 km long!
 Don’t worry, you don’t have to drive that distance in one day, this is exactly what this guide is made for, to suggest places where to stop along the way.